minima-global/dev-tools/packages/minima-cli/README.md

-## Create Minima App
+## CLI

-A Cli for creating and building MiniDapps on the Minima Blockchain.
+A Cli for managing your minidapp while in development.

 ## Usage

-Use the `init` command to initialize a new project.
-You will be asked a few questions to configure your project to setup rpc and install your MiniDapp.

-## Documentation

-Visit https://docs.minima.global/docs/development/cli to view the documentation.
+The CLI provides several commands to help manage your MiniDapp during development:

+### Commands

+> Note: These commands require RPC to be enabled on your local Minima node to function properly.

+- `minima zip` - Creates a zip file of your MiniDapp for installation
+- `minima install` - Installs your MiniDapp to a local Minima node
+- `minima update` - Updates an installed MiniDapp on your local Minima node
+- `minima uninstall` - Uninstalls your MiniDapp from a local Minima node